leehach/gis-programming/docs/assignments_and_grading.md

 #### Tips for Completing the Assignment

 * All of the data must be in the same projection.
 The downloaded shapefiles are all already in State Plane Pennsylvania South **except** the SEPTA Regional Rails Stations.
 You have to specify the output coordinate system when you call `arcpy.Project_management`, but keep in mind that you can pass the name of a `.prj` file to the `out_coor_system` parameter. *All of the other shapefiles are in the desired coordinate system*.
 Use the `.prj` from one of these files as input to this parameter.
-(Pay close attention to the filenames because the SEPTA High Speed Rail Stations are already in the correct coordinate system.)
+(Pay close attention to the filenames.
+SEPTA High Speed Rail Stations are already in the correct coordinate system, and SEPTA High Speed Rail ≠ SEPTA Regional Rail.)
 * In each case where you have to create a buffer, you need to buffer points from two different sources.
 It will be easiest if you merge the point layers first.
 Then you only have to run the buffer once.
 It will also be useful to use `dissolve_option = "ALL"` to dissolve the buffers.
 * Each toolbox function will create a new shapefile on disk.
-You can inspect these in ArcCatalog or add them to an ArcMap document to see your progress.
-If you add a layer to ArcMap, make sure to remove it before proceeding.
+You can inspect these in ArcGIS Pro to see your progress.
+If do so, make sure to remove the layer or close ArcGIS Pro before proceeding.
 ArcGIS file locking may prevent Python from being able to work with the file.

 #### Deliverables